 The calculation of which ticket or travel card to buy is relatively simple.
 Three tickets in a day cost more than a day pass.
 A group of three (to five) travels cheaper on a small group day ticket, even if the third person is a child.

 A VBB-Umweltkarte week ticket is cheaper than five day tickets, while a month ticket is cheaper than three week tickets (or two week tickets and four day tickets).
-The 10 o’clock month ticket can be cheaper than two week tickets if the dates (and hours) work out fine.
+The 10 o’clock month ticket can be cheaper than two regular week tickets if the hours work out fine.

 Tourists should also consider special Berlin visitors discount passes that give access to unlimited transportation as well as discounts on sightseeing, tours, entertainment, and restaurants.